hujhax/austin-improv-wiki/Theatresports.md

 A group of judges award points, set special 'judges' challenges', and cut short scenes that are boring.

-In this run, the show will open with a 15-minute "exhibition match", featuring teams organized around some kind of theme.
-This will be followed by two matches involving teams drawn from the show's cast.
-The show will run in the downstairs theater.
+In this run, the show opens with a 15-minute "exhibition match", featuring teams organized around some kind of theme.
+This is followed by two matches involving teams drawn from the show's cast.
+The show runs in the downstairs theater.

 ## List of Shows
-Every week, *TheatreSports* will include two guests stars, as well as a themed "exhibition match".
+Every week, *TheatreSports* includes two guest stars, as well as a themed "exhibition match".

 The schedule is as follows:

 * May 4th
-** Exhibition match: Girls Girls Girls Improvised Musicals VS Orphans Orphans Orphans ** Guests:
+** Exhibition match: [[Girls Girls Girls]] versus "Orphans Orphans Orphans", a trio of [[Charles Dickens Unleashed|Dickensian]] orphans
+** Guests:
 *** [[Caitlin Sweetlamb]]
 *** [[Jeremy Sweetlamb]]